Ph-k/Concurrent-Workers/README.md

 The project uses distinct implemented programs which when executed, simulate the operation of making a salad on behalf of a “restaurant”.
 There are two types of processes:

-1. Chef: this process is responsible for creating the shared memory segment and manage the creation of the salads from the Salad-Makers.
+1. Chef: this process is responsible for creating the shared memory *("virtual" work bench)* segment and manage the creation of the salads from the Salad-Makers.

 2. Salad-Makers: They wait using semaphores until the ingredients they need are available, in order to procced with the creation of the salad. *In our case we use 3 distinct salad makers*